ChloeMorgana/Dissertation-Project/Docs/timelog.md

 * 07/11/2022 [4 hours] Figuring out how to add a classification layer
 * 08/11/2022 [1 hour] Supervisor meeting and writing everything up
-* 09/11/2022 [3 hours] Adapting tagging function and extracting relevant text function
+* 10/11/2022 [3 hours] Adapting tagging function and extracting relevant text function
+* 11/11/2022 [4 hours] Reduced the tagging to known relations, extracted [CLS] embeddings and researched binary classification